KristinaRakovskaja/Retention-Cohorts-Churn/README.md

 You remember learning previously that cohort analysis can be really helpful in such cases.
 You should provide weekly subscription data that shows how many subscribers started their subscription in a particular week and how many remain active in the following 6 weeks.
 Your end result should show weekly retention cohorts for each week of data available in the dataset and their retention from `week 0` to `week 6`.
 Assume that you are doing this analysis on `2021-02-07`.

-You should use turing_data_analytics.subscriptions table to answer this question.
-Please write a SQL that would extract data from the BigQuery, make a visualization using Google spreadsheets, and briefly comment on your findings.
+Please write a SQL that would extract data from BigQuery, make a visualization using Google spreadsheets, and briefly comment on your findings.

 ## Results, Key Insights, and Recommendations